MechatronicSystems-Group/Integrated-Embedded-Systems/practicals/practical_7/index.md

 > What effects do the proportional and integral gains have on the system?
 What effect does the sample time have on the system?

 > #### **Question 5**
+> If your system is now operational and stable, commit your code with a commit message, "Q4 implemented".
+>
+> a) Now, using the LM358 datasheet, and introducing a new specification that the signal level change time on the drive signals of the H-Bridge must be less than 1% of the period of the PWM signal, determine the maximum frequency of the PWM signal that can be used.
+Calculate a new PSC value to implement this.
+Ensure you state the signal level change time and the period and frequency of the PWM signal in your answer.
+>
+> b) Update your program to implement this new specification and commit your code with a commit message, "Q5 implemented" once complete.
+What do you observe about the system performance?
+Measure the signal level change time and the period and frequency of the PWM signal in your answer.
+Comment on how they compare to the calculated values.

+> #### **Question 6**
 > Plan and describe your code structure using a flowchart or pseudocode.